 Flax egg

-- 2 tablespoons Flaxseed Meal
+- 1 tablespoon Flaxseed Meal

-- ¼ cup Water - lukewarm
+- 3 tablespoons Water - lukewarm

-- ½ cup Vegan Dark Chocolate Chips - optional
+- ½ cup Dairy-Free Dark Chocolate Chips

 Instructions

 - Preheat the oven to 350°F (180°C).
 Line a 9-inch x 5-inch loaf pan with parchment paper.
-Slightly brush the paper with melted coconut oil – I used a teaspoon of melted coconut oil that I brushed all over the paper to make sure the bread won't stick to it.
+Slightly brush the paper with melted coconut oil – I used a teaspoon of melted coconut oil that I brushed all over the paper to make sure the bread wouldn't stick to it.
 Set aside.

 - Pour the wet ingredients into the dry ingredients and combine until it forms a consistent batter.

-- Pour into the prepared loaf pan with the pumpkin bread batter.
+- Pour the batter into the prepared loaf pan.

 - Remove from the oven, cool down 10 minutes in the pan, then lift the parchment paper to lift the pumpkin bread from the pan and transfer to a cooling rack.